What is it?

-- Brain stimulation therapies, such as transcranial magnetic stimulation (TMS) or electroconvulsive therapy (ECT), which can cause memory loss
+- Brain stimulation therapies, such as magnetic stimulation (TMS) or electroconvulsive therapy (ECT), which can cause memory loss

 These treatments may be used individually or in combination.
 Clinical depression currently needs to be managed over a person’s lifetime.

-How can IV ketamine infusions help?
+How can ketamine help?